jyeo41/RTOS-From-Scratch/README.md

 Logic Analyzer view of round robin with busy-wait delay:
 ![pulseview_2024-09-24_09-03-26](https://github.com/user-attachments/assets/39ef5784-83ba-4b42-9be9-e772e4fd8069)
 The 4th digital signal represents the systick handler firing at a consistent interval.
 As shown in the analyzer view, the context switching always happens when the systick handler fires because the PendSV Handler is triggered through the scheduler everytime the Systick Handler is triggered.
 The pattern of the square waves show the round robin scheduler is working as intended.

 Logic Analyzer view of round robin with efficient blocking using D4 as the idle thread view:
 ![pulseview_2024-09-24_11-04-03](https://github.com/user-attachments/assets/3a7904bb-4d63-426f-a640-1295e95b4819)
 This view of the logical analyzer is testing the thread blocking implementation.
+As shown, the 4th digital signal is the idle thread which runs for the majority of the lifetime of the program.
+This analyzer view proves the LED blinky threads are blocking properly and the idle thread runs until the blinky threads reach a timeout of 0.
+Once the blinky threads are flagged to run again using the ready_mask bit mask, those threads are serviced and then the idle thread continues to run again.

 Logic Analyzer view of priority based scheduling: